Get

 Trimming

-Dog nails don’t grow straight; instead, they curve, which turns walking into a challenge.
-When left untreated, this can lead to broken toenails, not to mention hurt the pooch.
-So, make nail clipping a part of your routine and do it at least twice a month.
+Dog nails don’t grow straight; instead, they curve, which makes walking uncomfortable when they grow too long.
+When overgrown, it can lead to broken toenails and punctured toe pads.
+So, make nail clipping a part of your routine and do it at least every 2 to 4 weeks.
 Make sure the blade is sharp and be very gentle.
-Also, use lots of positive reinforcement and don’t rush it: sometimes, it takes weeks to clip a dog’s nails.
+Also, use positive reinforcement and don’t rush it: sometimes, it takes weeks to clip a dog’s nails.

 Ears and Teeth